 What is it?

 It is normal for bacteria to live in your gastrointestinal (GI) tract.
 Actually, there are 10 times more bacterial cells in your body than your actual cells!
 There are about 500 different bacteria types that live in the GI tract.
 Typically, quite a few bacteria live in your colon, but not too many that live in your small intestine.
 The small intestine has less because of the constant motion pushing food along and from the acid that enters from the stomach.
-In this condition, there is overgrowth of bacteria, both “good” and “bad”, in the small intestine leading to increased breakdown of food, inflammation, and trouble absorbing nutrients.
+In this condition, there is an overgrowth of bacteria, both “good” and “bad”, in the small intestine leading to increased breakdown of food, inflammation, and trouble absorbing nutrients.
 This causes symptoms such as bloating, abdominal discomfort, diarrhea, and weight loss.

 Who gets it?

-The types of bacterial that live in your GI tract is impacted by the foods you eat, the region you live, your stress, and the medications you use.
+The types of bacterial that live in your GI tract is impacted by the foods you eat, the region you live in, your stress, and the medications you use.
 Patients who have had bowel surgeries are also at increased risk.
-Several disorders are linked such as: short bowel syndrome, motility disorders (these can be associated with diabetes, scleroderma, previous radiation, Crohn’s disease), chronic pancreatitis, connections between near and far parts of the intestines (fistulas), a weakened immune system, low levels of stomach acid, or liver disease such as cirrhosis.
+Several disorders are linked such as short bowel syndrome, motility disorders (these can be associated with diabetes, scleroderma, previous radiation, Crohn’s disease), chronic pancreatitis, connections between near and far parts of the intestines (fistulas), a weakened immune system, low levels of stomach acid, or liver disease such as cirrhosis.
 It is also more common in the elderly and people who are overweight.

 Why does it happen?

-There are normally a few different ways that your body prevents extra growth of bacteria in the small intestine.
-This include stomach acid, bile, digestive juices, a mucus layer that traps bacteria, muscle contractions of the small intestine moving things forward, the ileocecal valve (tissue that separates the large and small intestines and prevents backflow of material from the colon into the small intestine), and the immune system.
+There are normally a few different ways that your body prevents the extra growth of bacteria in the small intestine.
+This includes stomach acid, bile, digestive juices, a mucus layer that traps bacteria, muscle contractions of the small intestine moving things forward, the ileocecal valve (tissue that separates the large and small intestines and prevents backflow of material from the colon into the small intestine), and the immune system.
 The last part of the small intestine, the ileum, is the dividing point between the few bacteria in the upper GI tract and the many in the colon.

 What are the symptoms?

 Symptoms are variable and depend on the cause of the overgrowth and how significant it is.
+Symptoms may include: